black-studio/black-studio-tinymce-widget/readme.txt

 == Changelog ==

+= 2.2.4 (2015-05-14) =
+* Fixed issue with WordPress Theme Customizer
+* For developers: added ability to create subclasses of WP_Widget_Black_Studio_TinyMCE class (courtesy of [@andreamk](https://github.com/andreamk))
+* Added Khmer and updated Spanish translations (courtesy of WP-Translation.org team on Transifex)

 = 2.2.3 (2015-02-17) =
 * Fixed bug on reordering gallery images
-* Added czech and lithuanian translations (courtesy of WP-Translation.org team on Transifex)
+* Added Czech and Lithuanian translations (courtesy of WP-Translation.org team on Transifex)

 = 2.2.2 (2014-12-24) =
 * Fixed bug on visual/text mode not being saved in WordPress 4.1
-* Updated German and French translations
+* Updated German and French translations (courtesy of WP-Translation.org team on Transifex)
 * Added support for [Composer](https://getcomposer.org) dependency manager (courtesy of [@cfoellmann](https://github.com/cfoellmann))

 = 2.2.1 (2014-11-18) =